Minecraft server: Release and Bukkit era

+Post-Bukkit

-On August 24, 2014, EvilSeph would announce the discontinuation of the Bukkit project citing the legal grey area of the project as well as Mojang's new enforcement of the EULA.
+On August 24, 2014, EvilSeph would announce the end of the Bukkit project, citing the legal grey area of the project as well as Mojang's new enforcement of the EULA.
 This would then be rebutted by Mojang employees over Twitter, who stated that the Bukkit Team had transferred their rights to the project to Mojang as part of their employment for the company.
 Developers Dinnerbone and Grum stated they would update Bukkit to the next version of Minecraft themselves, clarifying that Bukkit still was not going to be an official modding API.
 On September 5, 2014, a prominent Bukkit contributor identified as Wolvereness sent a DMCA takedown notice to GitHub to remove all of their contributions to Bukkit and its forks (including Spigot) due to copyright infringement caused by the inclusion of proprietary Mojang code in Bukkit.
 The project never received another update, effectively shutting it down.

 Spigot would return with an updated version on November 28, 2014, following migration of code from GitHub to a self-hosted Stash server, the introduction of a Contributor License Agreement, and the development of build tooling designed to evade the DMCA takedown by providing build tools which added patches to a copy of Bukkit before the takedown instead of distributing pre-compiled binaries.
 This led to Spigot becoming the de facto successor to Bukkit.

-On September 20, 2017, the "Better Together Update" was released for Bedrock codebase–derived editions of the game, which added cross platform multiplayer support, along with four featured servers: Lifeboat, Mineplex, InPVP and CubeCraft.
+On September 20, 2017, the "Better Together Update" was released for Bedrock codebase-derived editions of the game, which added cross platform multiplayer support, along with four featured servers: Lifeboat, Mineplex, InPVP and CubeCraft.

 On July 27, 2022, player chat reporting was added as a part of "The Wild Update", 1.19.1.
 This allowed players to report abusive chat messages sent by other players directly to Mojang, and players could be banned from playing on multiplayer servers, including realms, as a whole for violating Microsoft's community standards.

-On November 7, 2023, Mojang Studios, in collaboration with GamerSafer, opened the official server list of Minecraft.
+On November 7, 2023, Mojang Studios, in partnership with GamerSafer, opened the official server list of Minecraft.
+Servers listed on the site can earn badges showing, for example, their commitment to safety and community management features, which are designed to give parents an indication of which servers offer the highest standards.